caoccao/Javet/docs/tutorial/advanced/cli_options_in_node_js.rst

 Options
 =======

 Options are often used to turn on some Node.js specific features.
-Let's take Temporal for instance.
+Let's take the permission model for instance.

-Temporal is a stage-3 TC39 proposal exposed in Node.js behind ``--harmony-temporal``.
+The permission model restricts what a Node.js runtime is allowed to touch and is exposed in Node.js behind ``--permission``.
 Let's see how to enable it in Javet.

 Step 1: Set Options
 -------------------

 * Execute the following Java code before the first ``NodeRuntime`` is created.
+Granting a read path implies ``--permission``, so there is no need to set it separately.

 .. code-block:: java

-    NodeRuntimeOptions.NODE_FLAGS.setHarmonyTemporal(true);
+    NodeRuntimeOptions.NODE_FLAGS.setAllowFsRead(new String[]{"/tmp"});

 Step 2: Let's Go
 ----------------